Asynchronous Load Balancing and Auto-scaling: Mean-Field Limit and Optimal Design: Main Results

 \section{Main Results}

-In this section, we present our main results.
-First, in Theorem~\ref{th1} we justify the use of the deterministic model to approximate the behavior of the stochastic.
-Then, we focus on properties of the deterministic model: we characterize its fixed points in Theorem~\ref{th2} and investigate the design of optimal scaling rules in Theorem~\ref{th3}.
+We now present our main results.
+In Theorem~\ref{th1}, we justify the use of the deterministic model to approximate the behavior of the stochastic model.
+Then, we focus on properties of the deterministic model and i) characterize its fixed points in Theorem~\ref{th2} and ii) investigate the design of optimal scaling rules in Theorem~\ref{th3}.